abugler/SMLFinalProject/README.md

 ## Usage

 We have provided a completely configured `nussl` project to use the model we have trained.
 After cloning the project, run the following commands to set up the project.
-It is assumed this will be done a Linux System.
+It is assumed this will be done a Linux System, specifically, Ubuntu 18.04 LTS.

-Install SoX if you haven't already:
+Install SoX and if you haven't already:
 ```
 sudo apt-get install sox
 ```